microsoft/AIforEarthDataSets/README.md

 # Overview

-This repo hosts the documentation and demonstration notebooks for all data that is managed by the <a href="http://aka.ms/aiforearth">Microsoft AI for Earth program</a> and published on <a href="https://azure.microsoft.com/en-us/services/open-datasets/catalog/?q=aiforearth">Azure Open Datasets</a>.
+The <a href="http://aka.ms/aiforearth">Microsoft AI for Earth program</a> hosts geospatial data on Azure that is important to environmental sustainability and Earth science.
+This repo hosts documentation and demonstration notebooks for all the data that is managed by AI for Earth.
+If you have feedback about any of this data, or want to request additions to our data program, email [`aiforearthdatasets@microsoft.com`](mailto:aiforearthdatasets@microsoft.com?subject=data%20question).

 # Data sets